Key Takeaways:

 Undergraduate Tuition/Fees: $7,416

-One of the few biology degree online programs on our list that emphasize biotechnology is offered at University of Maryland University College.
+One of the few biology degree online programs on our list that emphasize biotechnology is offered at the University of Maryland University College.
 This affordable online bachelor’s in biology program is a rare find for individuals seeking distance education.
 And like most rare and unique programs, the biotechnology degree will lead to a promising career for the right student.

 The school’s online biology degree curriculum takes on a characteristically practical feel.
 Between technology-focused classes like bioinformatics and career-prep courses like laboratory management and safety, graduates of the program are prepared for modern careers in biomedicine, healthcare technology, and pharmacology.

-In addition to accreditation, University of Maryland ranks with major publications like U.S. News and World Report.
+In addition to accreditation, the University of Maryland ranks with major publications like U.S. News and World Report.
 It is also one of the most affordable schools on our list.

 #6 – Indiana State University